mariadls/Code_Refractor_Mdls/README.md

 # Code_Refractor_Mdls

 ## Contents

-1.Project Description
+1. Project Description
-2.User Story and Acceptance Criteria
+2. User Story and Acceptance Criteria
-3.Modifications Made to Provided Code
+3. Modifications to Provided Code
-4.Outputs
-5.Contributions
+4. Outputs
+5. Contributions
+6.Project Description

 ## Project Description
 Refractor an existing page to make it more accessible.